BigBlueButton: Guide for teachers

 You can reuse this BBB activity for the next sessions as well.

-By default, all teachers in a TC course have moderator rights in the BBB meeting; students are only viewers.
+By default, all teachers in a TC course have moderator rights in the BBB meeting; students and tutors are only viewers.
 If you want to change these rights, you can do so in the Participants section.
 You can define roles for the following groups:

 - All registered participants